Latest Update May Not Be Current

 PC Nutrition First canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The PC Nutrition First product line includes 8 canned dog foods.
+The PC Nutrition First product line includes the 8 canned dog foods listed below.

 - PC Nutrition First Puppy (3 stars) [U]

 - PC Nutrition First Skin and Coat Grain Free (5 stars) [U]

 - PC Nutrition First Weight Control Grain Free (5 stars) [U]

 - PC Nutrition First Hips and Joints Grain Free (5 stars) [U]

 - PC Nutrition First Immune Support Grain Free (5 stars) [U]